 Armond Marcarian: If there is a case of prescription drug abuse and the pharmaceuticals involved are controlled substances (such as Valium, Heroin, Morphine, Dilaudid, Vicodin, Vicodin ES, or Soma), once the California State Board of Pharmacy becomes aware that a pharmacist dispensed prescriptions which resulted in prescription drug abuse, the Board does its own investigation, sometimes in collaboration with agents from the DEA.
 And once they complete their investigation they refer their reports to the California Attorney General’s office.
 At that point, the Attorney General’s office does its own investigation to determine whether or not there is cause for discipline.
 If there is, they initiate a lawsuit; they call their lawsuit an “accusation”.
 They will file an accusation with the Board of Pharmacy – this would be the people of the State of California against the particular pharmacist or pharmacy.
 At that point, the pharmacy or pharmacist will be well-advised to seek legal help because this is a highly technical area.
 It would be similar to someone without legal training or experience representing himself when they are criminally charged, or when there is a serious civil lawsuit.
 The administrative process where a pharmacist’s license is the subject of revocation is a quasi-criminal process, so they are well-advised to seek representation from an attorney who has done these cases and understands the dynamics.
 In the State of California, I am aware of only maybe three or four other attorneys (other than the Marcarian Law Firm) who do this type of work routinely and, I think three of them are pharmacists.
 So, there are not too many pharmacist attorneys who do this kind of work.
 Obviously, we recommend they get their representation from someone who has experience in dealing with this type of case, such as our firm.

-Armond Marcarian: As far as prescription drugs, some of the most commonly abused are Norco, hydrocodone containing products, Soma, Dilaudid, morphine sulfate, various preparations of morphine sulfate, and one in particular that has received tremendous coverage over the years is MS Contin.
+Armond Marcarian: As far as prescription drugs, some of the most commonly abused are Norco, hydrocodone-containing products, Soma, Dilaudid, morphine sulfate, various preparations of morphine sulfate, and one in particular that has received tremendous coverage over the years is MS Contin.
 There is a cough syrup called Promethazine and it is a potentiator.
-People who take Promethazine typically mix it with morphine sulfate, Dilaudid or Norco to potentiate the drowsiness and grogginess side effects of those drugs.
+People who take Promethazine typically mix it with morphine sulfate, Dilaudid, or Norco to potentiate the drowsiness and grogginess side effects of those drugs.
 As a result, it is potentially a deadly combination.
-As far as over the counter drugs that have potential for abuse, Sudafed is a drug that is a decongestant which is sold over the counter.
+As far as over-the-counter drugs that have the potential for abuse, Sudafed is a drug that is a decongestant that is sold over the counter.
 About three or four years ago, all pharmacies in the country were ordered to remove Sudafed from their shelves and place it in the back of the pharmacy because people were buying massive quantities of Sudafed and using it to manufacture speed and crack cocaine.
 Now, if anyone tries to buy Sudafed, there is a limited supply you can purchase and you need to present the proper identification to the pharmacist.
 It can only be sold by the pharmacist at the pharmacy counter.
-OxyContin is a morphine containing product and is by far the most commonly abused controlled substance for the past seven or eight years.
+OxyContin is morphine containing product and is by far the most commonly abused controlled substance for the past seven or eight years.
 Going back about twenty-five or thirty years ago, Quaaludes were very popular and highly abused.
 Today, OxyContin is today’s equivalent of the Quaaludes of the past.
-The reason why a lot of pharmacists have had their licenses revoked and their pharmacy permits revoked is because they filled illegitimate prescriptions written by a number of physicians who have been arrested, charged and convicted of second degree murder and manslaughter over the past two years.
+The reason why a lot of pharmacists have had their licenses revoked and their pharmacy permits revoked is because they filled illegitimate prescriptions written by a number of physicians who have been arrested, charged, and convicted of second-degree murder and manslaughter over the past two years.
 Nearly all of those cases were related to OxyContin abuse.